vandanagopal/junit-loadperf/README.md

 of instances that run in parallel are 2 and the maximum is 4 as specified by minMaxRandomBatchSizes.
 The minimum delay between each batch can be adjusted and here is 20 millis.
 This delay can vary from a minimum of 20 ms to a maximum of 20 + delay variation.
 So the delay between each batch is a random value chosen from this range.

+The after method runs twice - once after all the parallel instances of foo is done and once after all the parallel instances of fooStaggered is done.